Who We Are

 Nearby Highlights

-North Vancouver, B.C., home to Capilano University’s main campus, is an inspiring setting in which to learn and grow.
+North Vancouver, B.C., home to Capilano University’s first campus, is an inspiring setting in which to learn and grow.
 When the school day is done, the outdoor adventures begin.
 Minutes from campus, you’ll find hiking and mountain biking trails, secret beaches and world-class ski resorts with spectacular views of the Vancouver skyline.
 Further up the Coast, where CapU serves the communities of the Sunshine Coast and the Sea-to-Sky Corridor, you’ll discover even more ways to enjoy the active West Coast lifestyle.

 Credentials Available